If you’ve never been on the Amazon river, surrounded by lush vegetation on all sides, this is your trip.

 When is It?

-This year’s trip will take place from July 11th to July 19th.
+This year’s trip will take place in July/August 2021 (final date TBA).

 Where will we go?

 We’ll be exploring the Amazon river some 50-70 miles north-east of Iquitos Peru.
 The map above shows the Amazon river at a spot where the Rio Napo empties into it.
 We’ll be on both rivers at three Explorama lodges.

 This trip works with the local Yagua community and guides from Iquitos to provide room, board and transportation to and from the airport.

 This trip is designed to be very accommodating for all ages and adventure types, but we recommend this trip for 13+.
 Some of the scientists have brought kids younger than this, but it’s really geared for adults.

 Accommodation is in traditionally built huts like the one in the photo above.
 It’ll be a fantastic week without the need for air conditioning (it’s quite pleasant here even if a bit humid at times).
 You don’t have to be a hard-core adventurer to enjoy this trip, although you will have opportunities to push your limits a bit if you’d like.

 Mostly we travel by boat since there are no roads.
 From the lodge there is a jungle path into the forest where we’ll be able to climb the largest canopy walkway in the world.

 Sign up for the trip HERE.
 They trip logistics are organized through Ecoteach so that’s the official signup form.

 To get a taste of what you’ll see, start with this short snippet that Jonas shot on the last trip.